How to test Android Push Notifications Online?

 Note: This article assumes that developers or QAs have prerequisite knowledge regarding the configuration of Google’s FCM or a third-party service used for sending Push Notifications.

-Consider an example of a sample push notification from Facebook on a Samsung Galaxy S20 Ultra.
+Consider an example of sample push notifications upon booting a new device.

-The process to test push notifications for work-in-progress Android apps remains quite similar and intuitive.
+Testing push notifications for work-in-progress Android apps remain quite similar and intuitive.
 Just follow the steps below:

 - Signup for free or purchase a suitable plan on App-Live.